cameren2k/OpenYoutubeAndShorts/README.md

 # YoutubeExtensions
- appex extensions for sideloaded YT
+ OpenYoutubeAndShorts appex extension for sideloaded YT

  What is this?

  These plugins enable "Open In" for sideloaded Youtube without any need to download other Opener apps /Shortcuts.

+ UPDATE: Also works for YouTube Shorts now

  How to install: